dreampulse/modelizer/README.md

 ### Operation and Factories
-A very sexy feature of modelizer is the possiblity to define operations for a model.
-An operation is an function on the model-scope, whitch can be called from the browser of the client and is implemented and runs on your server.
+A very sexy feature of modelizer is the possibility to define operations for a model.
+An operation is a function on the model-scope, which can be called from the browser of the client and is implemented and runs on your server.
 The operation returns everything you want to your client.
 You never need to implement a REST-Handler for this again :-)

 An example usage for this can be stuff like:
 * login / register